apos/rapid-bulky-wshc-by-apos/README.md

 ## Source code

-Dealing with the source code is not easy
+Dealing with the source code is not easy, especially if you are new to OnStep, to ESP32 development, or to

 1. You need to read carefully the main SHC instructions [howto install the software on the OnStep site](https://onstep.groups.io/g/main/wiki/7152).
 2. At time of writing you have to use the [main tree of the SHC software code](https://github.com/hjd1964/SmartHandController/tree/main) to get things running as stated in the [instructions](https://onstep.groups.io/g/main/wiki/7152).
 This and only this branch contains the necessary code to get things running